darsh-webdev/Secrets-Authentication/README.md

 # Secrets-Authentication
-To learn the different levels of Authentication &amp; Security
+To study and implement the different levels of Authentication &amp; Security

 # Levels
 1. Username & Password